jpaul8282/tactical-legends/MISSIONS.md

 ## SECRET OPS: Shadow Protocol (Global)
 - Stop a nuclear exchange, only accessible after all main ops.

-## More missions...
-- Expand with unique objectives, map variety, and difficulty scaling.

 # Rewards

 - Credits for in-game store